vinimoraesrc/placern/README.md

 ## About The Repository

 This repository holds the latest version of a MSc thesis named `A Linkage Pipeline for Place Records Using Multi-view Encoders` which proposes a linkage pipeline and a novel deep neural network for pairwise place matching named `PlacERN` as the main driver behind said pipeline.
+This project was developed at [Inloco](https://github.com/inloco).

 ## Citing